thevortexcloud/WallpaperManager/README.md

 has only ever been tested on Linux as such no guarantee is made that it will work on other platforms.

 This repository is still **a work in progress** some things do not work at all or may not work well.
-However most core functionality has received a first pass implementation (there is many lot can be optimised or improved), but the program is technically usable.
+However most core functionality has received a first pass implementation (there is many things that can be optimised or improved), but the program is technically usable.
 There are also many planned additional features (such as KDE desktop integration, and possibly ML Net auto tagging).
 As such the steps below are only provided as a general guide.